 This investigative process includes reviewing dashcam tapes to determine if field sobriety tests were conducted properly.
 The Schwartz Law Group will examine police reports to find out if the traffic stop was performed correctly and to see if the police had probable cause to stop you.
 We will also look at breathalyzer evidence to make sure it was used according to guidelines.

 Contact us for a thorough investigation of your case.

 If you are arrested on suspicion of a DUI, you may be asked to take a field sobriety test, a preliminary breath test (PBT), or a blood test by the arresting officer.
 You may also be asked to submit to a urine sample but this is not common.
 Chemical tests refer to the PBT and the blood test.

 If you refuse a chemical test, your license may be suspended for up to a year.
 Assuming your license was not already suspended or revoked at the time of your arrest, you will be issued a DI-93 permit.
 If you receive a DI-93 permit, it is crucial that you work with a metro Michigan DUI lawyer as soon as possible because you will need to schedule a hearing with the Secretary of State within 14 days of receiving the DU-93 permit.
 This is a critical hearing as it is where you will attempt to keep your license.
 If you lose this hearing, you will have the option to appeal for a restricted license from the Circuit Court.

 If you are convicted of a DUI/OWI, the judge will hand down your penalties which can include fines, jail time, mandatory community service, and the suspension or revocation of your driving privileges.
-If you were just convicted of a DUI or this is not your first DUI offense, consider contacting the Schwartz Criminal Defense Firm immediately to make sure all of your options have be thoroughly explored.
+If you were just convicted of a DUI or this is not your first DUI offense, consider contacting the Schwartz Law Group immediately to make sure all of your options have be thoroughly explored.
 We will also help you with your next steps.